 Whisk together the ingredients and refrigerate until needed.

 Toss with the dressing and refrigerate until serving time.
-Before serving, taste and adjust the seasonings, adding more lemon juice if needed and adding the almonds.
+Taste and adjust seasonings, as needed.

 © Copyright: KatyKeck.com 2017.
 All rights reserved.